 I am the currently the Director of Informatics for Duke University's Center for Genomic and Computational Biology (GCB).
 In this role I run the Center's informatics support program and am responsible for the care and feeding of its high-performance computing infrastructure.
 Before joining GCB, I was the Assistant Director for Informatics at the National Evolutionary Synthesis Center (NESCent), where I was involved with and helped initiate many of NESCent's cyberinfrastructure initiatives aimed at grass-roots community capacity buildimg in informatics, including the hackathon program and Google Summer of Code™ (GSoC) participation.

 My research program revolves around using knowledge representation techniques and machine reasoning to make data recorded as natural language descriptions fully computable.
 I am PI of the NSF-funded project on creating a model and standard for phyloreferencing, and I am co-PI of the (also NSF-funded) Phenoscape project on ontological annotation of evolutionary phenotype observations.
 Until 2014 I was part of the team founding the Dryad digital data repository for data supporting scientific publications.

 I am one of the co-founders of Data Carpentry, and have served on its Board of Directors since its inception.
 I am also one of the co-founders of the Reproducible Science Curriculum, which has since been adopted by Data Carpentry.
 Both initiatives were incubated at NESCent.

 Before joining NESCent, I worked for almost 10 years in functional genome informatics in the biopharmaceutical industry sector, where among other things I built SymAtlas, one of the first decidedly gene-centric database integrating genome annotation databases with gene function data.

-This is my personal website and blog.
-Opinions expressed here are solely mine, or those of the author, not of my employer or funding agency.
+This is my personal website.
+Opinions expressed here are solely mine, or (for blog posts) those of the author, not of my employer or funding agency.